 A summer midnight at Honningsvåg:

-This wasn't quite the phenomena of the "midnight sun" - more like a "midnight twilight", as the sun had already set in this picture.
+This wasn't quite the phenomenon of the "midnight sun" - more like a "midnight twilight", as the sun had already set in this picture.
 Honningsvåg does get the "midnight sun" on certain dates, but the cruise schedule unfortunately didn't overlap with that narrow window.
 Still, as you can see it's still quite bright out.
 Up in Svalbard we did actually get the midnight sun, but the times, the scenery, and my sleep schedule never lined up.

 The cruise then traveled through some Norwegian fjords, which are justifiably known for their beauty: